In this article we’ll help you find a great LED light fixture for your planted freshwater aquarium.

 This fixture has weather effects, like storm and cloud cover.
 It also features settings for moonlight, sunrise, and more.
 You can access these lighting modes using the pre-programmed buttons on the remote (which is included).

-The remote also has “four freshwater optimized preset colors.”
+The remote also has “Four freshwater optimized preset colors.”
 If you’re feeling more adventurous, you can create custom colors by using the remote to adjust the levels of RGB and white lights.
-If you find a color you really like, you can save it to one of two memory slots available on the remote.
+If you find a color you like, you can save it to one of two memory slots available on the remote.

 When your timer kicks on, the first 15 minutes mimics a sunrise as the light gradually increases.
 In the 15 minutes before your light turns off, the fixture gradually dims.

 The light intensity is adjustable.
 You can make adjustments based on how your tank responds to the fixture.

 YouTuber Pecktec has put together an informative and entertaining unboxing and setup video, so you can hear more about the fixture and actually see the Satellite Plus Pro LED light in action.